Yesterland

 • Although Disneyland called them coupons, guests called them tickets.
 Why?
 Because the coupons were sold in ticket books.

 • The type of ticket required for an attraction could change over the years.
-For example, America Sings and the Mine Train were both bumped from E down to D before being closed.
+For example, America Sings and the Mine through Train Nature’s Wonderland were both bumped from “E” down to “D” before being closed.

 • Guests typically came home with unused tickets, especially A and B coupons.
 They could be used during future visits.